huggingface/transformers/docs/source/training.rst

 both inference and optimization.

-Let's consider the common task of fine-tuning a masked language model like BERT on a sequence classification task.
+Let's consider the common task of fine-tuning a masked language model like BERT on a sequence classification dataset.
 When we instantiate a model with :func:`~transformers.PreTrainedModel.from_pretrained`, the model configuration and pre-trained weights of the specified model are used to initialize the model.
 The